 - 1 Tablespoon sesame oil

-- Cut backstrap into medallions about an inch thick.
+- Cut backstrap into medallions about an inch to an inch and half thick.
 Place in a large plastic zipper bag.

 - Combine the marinade ingredients together and pour over meat.
 Seal the bag and refrigerate for several hours.